Hazardous waste overview

 Radioactive waste market

 The Group’s key radioactive waste market is the nuclear decommissioning market, relating to the closure and dismantling of the UK’s redundant nuclear power and research facilities.
 This is managed on behalf of the UK government by the Nuclear Decommissioning Authority (NDA).
 The disposal of naturally occurring radioactive material (NORM) generated principally from the Oil and Gas industry is the second key radioactive waste market for the Group.
-Augean has planning permission and environmental permits in place to dispose of low activity low level waste (LLW), very low level waste (VLLW) and NORM.
+Augean has planning permission and environmental permits in place to dispose of material with a low radiation activity termed low level waste (LLW), very low level waste (VLLW) and NORM.
 The NDA publishes regular forecasts on the volumes of radioactive wastes requiring disposal and treatment.

 North Sea Oil & Gas waste services market